 To get back to masculine vulnerability.
 What exactly do I mean by that?
 Vulnerability for the feminine is all about surrendering to and trusting the guidance of the masculine, of relinquishing control and relaxing/opening up the body.
 Vulnerability for the masculine is surrendering of a different category.
 Masculine vulnerability during the sexual play means doing what feels right to you.
 It means allowing yourself to do what makes you horny.
 It means doing that which helps your woman to sexually open up a little more every next moment.
 It means doing anything no matter how strange, dark, horny or even funny to get her into her body and out of her head (set boundaries before and make sure she feels safe however).
 It doesn’t mean pleasing her or doing what you think she wants you to do.

 Masculine vulnerability requires you to venture outside of your comfort zone.
-You surrender to your fears of getting hurt, of being rejected, of receiving a no. It is about daring to fail.
+You surrender to your fears of getting hurt, of being rejected, of receiving a no, of making mistakes.
+It is about daring to fail.
 It is about dropping the story line that is playing in your head, and exposing yourself in the moment.
 It is about not being too invested in how she will react when you try out something new, and not taking it personal when she doesn’t like what you are doing.
 Being vulnerable this way is as scary to most of us men as it is scary to most women to sexually surrender to a man.
 And the more confident you get in showing this kind of vulnerability, the easier it will be for a woman to surrender to you.

 Showing the real you